What to Know About Your Central Air Conditioner

 In the market for a new air conditioner?
-It's important to understand how they work when making educated decisions during the purchase process.
-Here are some basics to help you better understand your home's system.
+It's important to understand how air conditioner works when making educated decisions during the purchase process.
+Here are some central air conditioning basics to help you better understand your home's system.

 - The typical central air conditioning system is a split system, with an outdoor air conditioning, or "compressor bearing unit" and an indoor coil, which is usually installed on top of the furnace in the home.

 - Using electricity as its power source, the compressor pumps refrigerant through the system to gather heat and moisture from indoors and remove it from the home.

 - Heat and moisture are removed from the home when warm air from inside the home is blown over the cooled indoor coil.
 The heat in the air transfers to the coil, thereby "cooling" the air.

 - The heat that has transferred to the coil is then "pumped" to the exterior of the home, while the cooled air is pumped back inside, helping to maintain a comfortable indoor temperature.

 - Indoor comfort during warm weather - Central air conditioning helps keep your home cool and reduces humidity levels.